 Statutory review of the native vegetation provisions of the Local Land Services Act

-A Statutory Review of the native vegetation provisions of the Local Land Services Act 2013 has been completed and the final report was tabled in NSW Parliament by the Minister for Agriculture on Thursday, 24 August 2023.
+A Statutory Review of the native vegetation provisions of the Local Land Services Act 2013 was completed and the final report was tabled in NSW Parliament by the Minister for Agriculture on Thursday, 24 August 2023.

 Final report